rycolab/website/content/classes/intro-nlp-f22/main.md

 - [Assignment 4](https://moodle-app2.let.ethz.ch/mod/assign/view.php?id=792718)
 - [Assignment 5](https://moodle-app2.let.ethz.ch/mod/assign/view.php?id=792719)
 - [Assignment 6](https://moodle-app2.let.ethz.ch/mod/assign/view.php?id=792720)

+### On the Discussion Sections
+Discussion sections (tutorials) will take place Wednesdays 16:15-19:00 in HG F7 and on Zoom ([same link](https://ethz.zoom.us/j/62312028967) as the lectures).
+Their main purpose will be to help you with the assignment problems.
+We plan to devote 2 discussion sessions (two weeks) to each of the assignments.
+In them, TAs will introduce the problems, solve related exercises, and answer your questions about them.
+We therefore strongly encourage you to look at the problems in due time and come to the discussions sessions with your questions.
+We want the sessions to be useful for you!

 ### On the Class Project
 It is highly recommended that you do the class assignments.
 However, a student (in groups of up to 4 people) may choose to do a course project in lieu of the class assignments.
 This option is only recommended for academically oriented students who are interested in using this course to get into NLP research.
 If you choose to do a class project, you <ins>***must***</ins> submit a project proposal by October 31, 2022, on Moodle.
 The proposal is <ins>***ungraded***</ins> and will be inspected by the teaching assistants to ensure that the project is doable and you will pass the course should you execute the project as proposed.
 The write-up and code for the final project are due January 15, 2023; it is to be submitted through Moodle.